nkowdley/CarND-LaneLines-P1/writeup.md

 2) Threshold.
 I feel that my threshold was quite high, as I missed some of the smaller lane lines.
 I felt that I needed to be more strict on my lane lines to prevent possible outliers.
 I would probably relax my thresholds a bit in order to get a better output.

 3) Non-linear Lane Lines.
 This whole project is based on the idea of linear lane lines.
 While in some cases this may work, this will not work in all cases.
 If I could improve this pipeline, I would figure out how to fit all the coordinates to a polynomial function, and draw the output of that function.
+I sort of do this now with np.polyfit, but I constrain polyfit to only 1st degree lines.